 So it wasn’t until the very end of the school year when we finally made a decision.
 “What do you think we should do?”
 I asked my husband in all earnestness.
 My husband is a gentle leader.
 He is not one to be domineering or force his opinions when I’m feeling pulled in a different direction.
 For this reason, when he shares what he thinks, I listen all the more closely.
 “I think we should bring her home.”

 That’s all it took.
+Listening to what God wants when he changes your plans is an incredibly strong feeling.
 I knew Ben wouldn’t share this if he didn’t feel strongly about it.
 Tears filled my eyes and spilled over as I agreed and felt the loss of my perfect plan.
 Parenting is a series of of sacrifices, of laying down our rights for the good of our children.
 My mornings of solitude are being replaced with history and Latin and math lessons.
 But it will be a sacrifice worth making.

 Laying Down Your Rights